nbcl/primality/README.md

 ## Contributing

-Contributions are welcome.
+As this is a open source project.
+So Contributions are welcome.
 Please remember to read [CONTRIBUTING.md](CONTRIBUTING.md) if it's your first time interacting with this project.